geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-s3.rst

   S3 is not a standard Linux file system and thus cannot preserve Linux file permissions.
 After retrieving your run directory back from S3, the executable ``geos.mp`` and ``getRunInfo`` will not have execute-permission by default.
   Simply type ``chmod u+x geos.mp getRunInfo`` to grant permission again.

   Another approach to preserve permissions is to use ``tar -zcvf`` to compress your directory before loading to S3, and then use ``tar -zxvf`` to decompress it after retrieving from S3.
-Only consider this approach if you absolutely want to preverse all the permission information.
+Only consider this approach if you absolutely want to preserve all the permission information.

   S3 also has no concept of symbolic links created by ``ln -s``.
 By default, it will turn all links into real files by making real copies.
 You can use ``aws s3 cp --no-follow-symlinks ...`` to ignore links.